kora-projects/kora/README.md

 ./gradlew build
 ```

-Please open an issue to discuss substantial changes before submitting a large pull request.
+Please open an issue to discuss changes before submitting a pull request.